playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ## Syntax Rules {#microsyntax-rules}

 Thus far, I've been doing my best to keep the examples using a fairly consistent microsyntax.
-Because of this, you might think that you must use `;` to seperate the calls, you need to have things in a certain order, or that there might be more rules you don't yet understand about how to use the syntax.
+Because of this, you might think that you must use `;` to separate the calls, you need to have things in a certain order, or that there might be more rules you don't yet understand about how to use the syntax.
 This is not the case - the syntax is fairly loose, actually, although it can be hard to understand.

 ### Parts Make Up The Whole {#microsyntax-parts}

-The rules behind microsyntax can seem overwelming, so let's take a look at each part on their own before coming them together.
+The rules behind microsyntax can seem overwhelming, so let's take a look at each part on their own before coming them together.

 Angular's microsyntax has 4 building blocks, that when combined in a particular way, make up the entire microsyntax API.
 These building blocks are: